-In order to succeed in the competitive healthcare market, collecting customer feedback and incorporating it in the future iterations of your app is crucial.
+In order to succeed in the competitive healthcare market, collecting customer feedback and incorporating it in future iterations of your app is crucial.
 The long-term nature of development suggests the development of a rewarding partnership with an experienced healthcare app development company rather than relying on a one-time partner.

-A mobile application in the field of medicine creates a means of interaction between a patient and a doctor and solves a number of problems for the owner of healthcare business:
+A mobile application in the field of medicine creates a means of interaction between a patient and a doctor and solves a number of problems for the owner of a healthcare business:

 - It increases staff efficiency.